QuantEcon/InstantiateFromURL.jl/README.md

 You can also call any of the above with `; force = true`, which will force a re-download of the source resources.

 The last command above would save to `pwd/.projects/QuantEcon/QuantEconLecturePackages-0c2985ea398f2c1e7c6a3b3af2425286bf8f58b9/`, and likewise for the other commands (with the appropriate SHA1 hashes).

+:warning: There is a rate limit on the GitHub API that's bound to your IP address.
+It shouldn't impact all but the most heavy users, but it's something to note